GeorgiaTech-DDI/makerspace_iot/Arduino-AWS/esp32_doc.md

 )KEY";
 ```

-3. Change the details in highlighted in bold to match your own credientials.
+3. Change the details of the code to match your credientials.
+4. Upload the .ino file and .h file into the ESP32.